pipegalera/starter-academic/content/post/credit-card-approval/index.md

     That is, if there is a relation between the features and the target, it most likely to be linear, and it does a good job predicting the expected value of the target conditional to their features attached.

-    For example, the expected credit card approval conditional or being married, being 35 years old and a low credit score.
+    For example, the expected credit card approval conditional or being married, being 35 years old, and a low credit score.

     3. The results are interpretable.
-For example, using the results we can calculate the how being a bank costumer or your gender increases or decreses your probability or getting a credit card approved.
+For example, using the results we can calculate how being a bank customer or your gender increases or decreases your probability of getting a credit card approved.

 Why I rescale the features?

     1. Without rescaling, the model does not converge.

     2. It makes sense.
 The features are in different units (years education level, dollars of income, types of gender, credit scores...).
-With linear rescaling they are under the same range units, in this case 0 to 1.
+With linear rescaling they are under the same range units.
+In this case, all the values are scaled to be in between 0 and 1.

 The metric chosen is accuracy, defined as:

 $$\text{Accuracy} = \frac{\text{Number of correct predictions}}{\text{Total number of predictions}}$$

 Accuracy alone doesn't tell the full story when you're working with a class-imbalanced data set.
-For example if all the credit card approval were rejected, then predicting always credit card denied would hold a 100% accuracy.
-However our data is not imbalanced, and have around 56% card application rejected and 44% accepted:
+For example, if all the credit card approval was rejected, then predicting always credit card denied would hold a 100% accuracy.
+However, our data is not imbalanced, with around 56% of card application rejected and 44% accepted:

 ```python